 In 2012, Tine recorded “Storyteller” with the Royal Liverpool Philharmonic, released on the EMI Classics label.
 Tine released a further, self-titled CD in March 2013, presenting a personal selection of original and transcribed works, accompanied by pianist Kathryn Stott.

 Tine resides in Oslo and maintains an active role in her community as a regular TV and radio presenter, and also teaches trumpet at the Norwegian Academy of Music.
-In June 2013, Tine organised her own festival, Tine@Munch, in celebration of the 150th anniversary of the birth of Edvard Munch.
+In June 2013, Tine launched her own bi-annual festival, Tine@Munch, in celebration of the 150th anniversary of the birth of Edvard Munch.
 The three days of curated events and performances at Oslo’s Edvard Munch Museum featured a variety of performances and guest artists such as Leif Ove Andsnes, Nicola Benedetti, and Truls Mork.